Why Protein Makes You Feel Full Faster

 Feeling full, but why?

 Scientists have long known that meals high in protein seem to make people feel full faster, but until now they have never been able to pin down exactly why.
-New research published in the journal Cell seems to have cracked the code.
+Research published in the journal Cell seems to have cracked the code.
 But first, it’s probably helpful to understand how your body tells you it’s full.

 All about communication